Non-Scalpel Vasectomy in Auckland & NZ

 If you might want more children, one option is to freeze some of your sperm before getting a vasectomy.
 Another option is assisted reproductive technology (ART) where sperm is directly retrieved from your testicles, followed by in vitro fertilisation (IVF) to achieve pregnancy.

 If this is something you would like to consider, talk it over with your GP or vasectomist before your operation.
-At The Cooper Clinic, we work closely with Fertility Specialist are able to plan your family planning needs.
+At The Cooper Clinic, we work closely with Fertility Specialists and are able to plan your family planning needs.

 What are possible complications of a vasectomy?